Shahnawaz1967/Ecultify-landing-Assesment/README.md

 # Stacks use
 * React: it is javascript library used to make user interface.

-*
-*Tailwind: tailwind css is a utility CSS framwork which is used to style the web page .
+* Tailwind: tailwind css is a utility CSS framwork which is used to style the web page .
 React

-*react-scroll:react-scroll is a library that helps with smooth scrolling functionality in React applications.
+* React-scroll:react-scroll is a library that helps with smooth scrolling functionality in React applications.
 It allows you to scroll to specific sections of a page when certain actions are triggered, such as clicking a link or button.

-*lucide-react:lucide-react is a React library that provides a set of beautifully designed, customizable SVG icons.
+* Lucide-react:lucide-react is a React library that provides a set of beautifully designed, customizable SVG icons.
 It's based on the open-source Lucide project, which offers a variety of icons similar to "Feather Icons" but with more features and flexibility.

 # 💫`Links`